-Today is one of our biggest days on the tour.
-After our usual big breakfast we head off quite early for a refuel in Cooktown then continue to our morning tea stop at Isabella Falls.
+Today is one of our biggest days on the trip.
+After our usual big cooked breakfast we head off quite early for a refuel in Cooktown then continue to our morning tea stop at Isabella Falls.
 The truck leaves us after morning tea and we head north to the infamous Starke Track.
 This track is rarely used and quite a challenge for the first few hours with heaps of creek crossings, sandy sections, bulldust and some high speed sweeping sections.

 After lunch we have an good ride to our overnight stop at Archer River.
-There’s a great spot to swim a good fishing hole and the pub has ice-cold beer.
+There’s a great spot to swim a good fishing hole and the pub has cold beer.
 Hot showers and a hot dinner finish off a great days riding.

 By the end of the day you’ll be glad that day 3 was easy as today we head east towards Lockhart River then tackle Frenchman’s Track.
 The first part of the day is great riding on fast flowing roads and we cross the Wenlock and Pascoe Rivers before we get to Frenchman’s Track where we head west and the track narrows to 2 small wheel tracks.

-If you thought the last 4 days were unbelievable then hang on to your handlebars for today we hit the Overland Telegraph Track.
+If you thought the last 4 days were unbelievable then hang on to your handlebars for today we hit the Cape York Overland Telegraph Track.
 Leaving Bramwell early we head back onto the Development road for a 5-minute squirt to Bramwell Junction where we top up our tanks then hit the track.

 After a quick blast through some small creeks and winding trail we get to Palm Creek.
 A steep decent and mud greet us then an easy creek crossing and a steep rutted assent on the northern bank.
 Palm Creek sets the pace for the rest of the day.
 The southern section of the track has countless creek crossings and some fast flowing trails.
 There is always more than a few laughs on this section.
 We get to the infamous Gunshot Creek mid morning for morning tea a little further up the track.